IMG 0723 - Superior Renovations

 How much does a house extension cost in Auckland in 2026?

-Single-storey extensions in Auckland cost $2,000–$5,500 per m² in 2026, depending on size, finish level, and site complexity.
-A 50m² addition typically lands between $125,000 and $250,000 all-in, plus architectural fees ($8,000–$30,000), consent fees ($3,000–$8,000), and a 10–15% contingency.
-Second-storey additions sit at $4,500–$6,500/m² because of the structural and re-roofing work involved.
-Wet areas like a new kitchen or bathroom push you toward the upper end of the range.
-Get a fixed-price quote against a fully documented scope before committing.
+Single-storey extensions in Auckland cost $2,000–$5,500 per m² in 2026, depending on size, finish, and site complexity — so a 50m² addition typically lands between $125,000 and $250,000 all-in, plus architectural fees ($8,000–$30,000), consent fees ($3,000–$8,000), and a 10–15% contingency.
+Second-storey additions run higher per m², roughly $4,500–$6,000+, because of structural work and re-roofing.
+Wet areas like a new kitchen or bathroom push you toward the upper end.
+Get a personalised figure from our house extension cost calculator before committing.

 What's the difference between extending outwards and adding a second storey?